 Employers will be interested to hear that 12% of people state they’re less likely to leave a company if they have a good friend there.

 The benefits are plain to see, but are companies doing enough to encourage bonding between employees, particularly as WFH and hybrid working become the norm?
-More and more organisations may find that they need to help employees connect through team-building events.
+More and more organisations may find that they need to help employees connect through hybrid team building events.

 What’s changed since 2017?
 UK workplaces are becoming lonelier